210823-java-msa-wvu/alex-easley-p0/README.md

 <br>
 Log their current supplies
 <br>
-Create a request for supplies
+Create a request for supplies from predefined list
 <br>
 Set the priority level for supply need</ol>

 Employee can:

 <ol>Accept a supply request</ol>
+<ol>Edit list of supplies<ol>